 Elf on the Shelf has been everywhere for a few years now.
 If you’re like me and you’re getting tired of trying to come up with new capers for your Elf on the Shelf to get into, I have a fun alternative to the Elf on the Shelf that you’re going to love.

 It’s the Santa Cam ornament.
-You hang this cute Christmas ornament on your tree and tell the kiddos that it live streams to Santa’s workshop so he can keep his naughty and nice list up to date all the time.
+You hang this cute Christmas ornament on your tree and tell the kiddos that sends live video to Santa’s workshop so he can keep his naughty and nice list up to date all the time.

 It’s a super affordable alternative to Elf on the Shelf too.
 I made this fun DIY Santa Cam with a simple clear plastic ornament, a washer that I scavenged from around the house and some paint pens.

 Best of all, with a Santa Camera ornament, you don’t have to find a new place to put it every day!
-All you have to do is hand the ornament on your Christmas tree (do you know how to make your Christmas tree last longer?), tell your kids the story and you’re set for the season!
+All you have to do is hand the ornament on your Christmas tree, tell your kids the story and you’re set for the season!
 If you have young kids, be sure to hang it higher on the tree so they can’t reach it.

 I think our DIY Santa Cam ornament came out really good and might be just the thing kids walking the line on the naughty/nice list need to keep them on the straight and narrow.
 At the very least, this homemade Christmas ornament is good for some family fun.